PlumpMath/wordy-word/README.md

 Since the dictionary used has nearly 100K nouns and adjectives, there's an in-built IRC bot which enables word voting.
 During this process, the bot presents words to a channel and users can choose whether or not to discard them from the dictionary.
-The resultant dictionary is fine-tuned for the user's taste... my wife's taste.
+The resultant dictionary is fine-tuned par the user's taste.

 ## Some of her favorites
 ```clojure